-With so many artificial Christmas trees on the market, choosing one can be an overwhelming task—so we decided to put them to the test.
-Our testing team tackled assembling and decorating today’s top artificial trees, noting how easy the trees were to set up and take down and analyzing each tree’s stability, degree of realism, attractiveness, and value versus cost.
-We researched a total of 47 artificial trees and then tested our top 15 choices.
+With so many artificial Christmas trees on the market, choosing one can be an overwhelming task—so we put them to the test.
+Our testing team assembled and decorated today’s top artificial trees; rated how easy the trees were to set up and take down; and analyzed each tree’s stability, degree of realism, attractiveness, and value versus cost.
+Altogether, we researched a total of 47 artificial trees, then tested our top 15 choices.

 This guide breaks down what to look for when shopping for the best Christmas tree and details the pros and cons of every tree we tested.
 Don’t pick an artificial Christmas tree before finding out more about the ones that earned a spot in our lineup—and see how the ones we tested look in real-home setups.

 - BEST OVERALL: National Tree Company Full Downswept Douglas Fir

 - BEST BANG FOR THE BUCK: National Tree Company 6 Ft.
 Dunhill Fir

 - BEST NOBLE: Home Accents Holiday Jackson Noble Christmas Tree

 - SLIM PICK: National Tree Company 7.5 Ft.
 Pencil Slim Fir